technoon-org/technoon.org/lesson_2/slides.md

 * It's not magic, just simple maths
 * We know *how* it works, but we don't really know *why* it works
-* It doesn't learn during your chats other than getting more context (which can sometimes end up confusing it)
+* It doesn't learn during your chats - "memory" is just context (which can sometimes end up confusing it)

 ### GenAI Strengths and Limitations